EseVic/TaskMaster/README.md

 - CSS
 - JAVASCRIPT

-## This project was done by group of 12 individuals of the 3mtt Software Dev    elopment training.
+## This project was done by group of 12 individuals of the 3mtt Software Development training.

 ### `List of Individuals who contributed to this project`
 - EseVic